leonlatsch/scrypt-lite/README.md

 1. Go to Releases
 2. Search for the newest version and download it
 3. Extract it
-4. Run it or move it to a directory that is included in $PATH
+4. Run the binary or run `install.sh`
 5. Thats it

 **Or:**